dstore-dbap/LumberMill/gambolputty/parser/README.rst

 It will parse the csv and create or replace fields in the internal data dictionary with the corresponding csv fields.

+| **source_field**:  Field that contains the csv data.
+| **escapechar**:  Char used to escape special characters.
+| **skipinitialspace**:  When True, whitespace immediately following the delimiter is ignored.
+The default is False.
+| **quotechar**:  A one-character string used to quote fields containing special characters, such as the delimiter or quotechar, or which contain new-line characters.
+| **delimiter**:  A one-character string used to separate fields.
+| **fieldnames**:  Fieldnames to be used for the extracted csv data.

 Configuration template:

 ::